Soeratin Cup: Competition format

 The competition begins with a competition at the district and the city that is held simultaneously across the board football union branches throughout Indonesia.
 The best team drives the next round of competition at the provincial level.

+Provincial

 This provincial competition follows the best teams from each competition that is held by the Indonesian football union branch manager in the area of the province.
 The competition is held by the Indonesian football association board area.
 Two to four best teams from every province of this round advance to the regional level or the level of the island.

+Region

 The competition level of this region is held in six regions of northern Sumatra, southern Sumatra, Java-Bali, Kalimantan (Borneo), Sulawesi and eastern Indonesia (Nusa Tenggara, Maluku, Papua).
 A total of thirty two teams qualify for the national level.

+National

 National competition is held by the board Indonesian youth development section.
 This competition will produce future players for the Indonesia national football team.